 Pair this with: Anything from a classic little black dress to casual looks will suit this perfectly.

 Pearl earrings are quite possibly the most definitive piece of jewellery that exists.
 From classic paintings like Johannes Vermeer’s 1660s iconic portrait, to being jewellery worthy of royals around the world; owning a pair of pearl earrings is a right of passage for anyone looking to look and feel like they own the world.
+There’s something about pearls that remind us of the most iconic earrings worn by the royals.

 This pair of vintage mabe pearl clip-ons has the exact vintage look that’s on the cutting edge of fashion today.
 The almost folded-looking layers of yellow gold and diamond-covered white gold give these pearls a floral aesthetic, like two gorgeous flowers opening up to the world.
 These sizeable earrings have a lustre that’s ready to face the winter weather with glee.